poezio/poezio/doc/source/configuration.rst

         The tabs have a name, and a nick, which is, for a contact, its name in the roster, or for a private conversation, the nickname in the MUC.
-Set this to true if you want to have them shown instead of the jid of the contact.
+Set this to ``true`` if you want to have them shown instead of the jid of the contact.

     theme

         **Default value:** ``[empty]``

         The name of the theme file (without the .py extension) that will be used.
-        The file should be located in the theme_dir directory.
+        The file should be located in the :term:`themes_dir` directory.

         If the file is not found (or no filename is specified) the default theme will be used instead